-The rapidly expanding demand for Internet of Things (IOT) tools and services is predicted to continue in the coming years.
+The rapidly expanding demand for Internet of Things (IoT) tools and services is predicted to continue in the coming years.
 Gartner Inc. forecasts 31% growth between 2016 and 2017, with business expected to employ 3.1 billion connected items in 2017.
-For business, predictive maintenance and self-optimising production are going to be two of the major drivers of this growth.
+For business, predictive maintenance and self-optimizing production are going to be two of the major drivers of this growth.

-In terms of sectors, it is Transportation and Logistics, Discrete Manufacturing, and Utilities that BCG expects to account for around 50% of all IOT spending.
-The drivers behind this predicted growth are heavily linked to businesses and business leaders recognising that there are major benefits to be gained from exploiting IOT to solve business challenges.
+In terms of sectors, it is Transportation and Logistics, Discrete Manufacturing, and Utilities that BCG expects to account for around 50% of all IoT spending.
+The drivers behind this predicted growth are heavily linked to businesses and business leaders recognizing that there are major benefits to be gained from exploiting IoT to solve business challenges.

-Considerable expense of time, money, and labour would be saved if equipment undertook self-maintenance or altered the company ahead of any problems developing.
-Such IOT-enabled machines and systems would allow for maintenance to take place when it is actually needed and not just according to standard schedules or ‘rule of thumb’.
-It would reduce the needs for manual intervention, for example in the areas of provisioning, updating, and even to a degree with disposal.
+Considerable expense of time, money, and labor would be saved if equipment undertook self-maintenance or altered the company ahead of any problems developing.
+Such IoT-enabled machines and systems would allow for maintenance to take place when it is actually needed and not just according to standard schedules or ‘rule of thumb’.
+It would reduce the need for manual intervention, for example in the areas of provisioning, updating, and even to a degree with the disposal.

 Predictive maintenance, as a concept and as being used, is not new.
-In some sectors it has been standard practice for years.
-However, the growth of IOT offers the chance for its use to expand beyond those sectors that have traditionally looked at using it.
+In some sectors, it has been standard practice for years.
+However, the growth of IoT offers the chance for its users to expand beyond those sectors that have traditionally looked at using it.

 In terms of the gains to efficiency, while highly dependent upon the individual industry or sector involved, greater efficiency in maintenance could result in improvements of anywhere between 5-20%, with substantial material cost savings of between 5-10% predicted by Deloitte.